 The tickets are assigned to the assigner with the best knowledge of the problem.
-DMSU maintains a matrix mapping the component knowledge to each partner and for use by the TPM in the delegation process, the so-called TPM DMSU Cheat Sheet.
+DMSU maintains a matrix mapping the component knowledge to each partner for use by the TPM in the delegation process, the so-called TPM DMSU Cheat Sheet.
 The TPM DMSU Cheat Sheet is updated when new components are added, other removed or when the task to partner mapping are changed.
 An updated version is kept on the EGI wiki [R1].

-Once received from TPM the DMSU assigner analyses the ticket, and if the issues are considered to be a configuration issues or relates to a specific deployment scenario the Assigner assigns the ticket to either her-/him- self or to a Resolver with more expert knowledge of the affected component.
+Once received from TPM the DMSU assigner analyses the ticket, and if the issues are considered to be configuration issues or they relate to a specific deployment scenario the assigner assigns the ticket to either her-/him- self or to a resolver with more expert knowledge of the affected component.

 The ticket category is also checked.
 Currently GGUS supports “Incident”, “Change request”, and “Documentation” categories.
-According to the 1st year experience we suggest further categories (or sub-categories of “Incident”): “Configuration/deployment issue”, and “Usage problem” (e.g. faced by inexperienced user).
+According to the 1st year experience we will negotiate adding further categories or sub-categories of “Incident” with the GGUS team: (such as “Configuration/deployment issue”, and “Usage problem”).

 If the issue does not indicate a software defect, and a final solution can be provided within DMSU, the ticket is closed by the resolver.
-If the issue is another report of a known problem, with a fix scheduled for a new software release, the ticket is put into the “on hold” state.
+If the issue is a symptom of a known problem, with a fix scheduled for a new software release, but not a straightforward duplicate of another ticket, the ticket is put into the “on hold” state.

 If the reported issue indicates a new software defect, missing documentation etc., or it requires expertise going beyond the knowledge in DMSU, it is marked in the ticket’s internal diary in GGUS, and the ticket is postponed for decision at the DMSU meeting to be assigned to the 3rd line support eventually.
-The only exception is tickets generated in verification of new software release (see [R5] for details).
-Even the tickets related to software defect should contain a workaround suggestion for the user if possible.
+The only exception are tickets generated in verification of new software release submitted by the technology provider to EGI (see [R5] for details); in this case a fast path to the technology provider is required, and the tickets are reassigned to the 3rd line support units without further delay.

 In either case a clear feedback to the submitter must be given in terms of the GGUS ticket public diary.
+In general, all tickets related to software defect should contain a workaround suggestion for the user if possible.

 It is the responsibility of the assigners and resolvers to maintain the appropriate ticket status, alternating between “in progress” and “waiting for reply” in particular.